denniszielke/phoenix/challenges.md

 -

 # Kubernetes Multicontainer
+In this chapter you will create a multi-container appliation in Kubernetes.
 1. Kubernetes multi container app deployment
 - Get the sample code for a multi container application here **TODO LINK**
 - Build the container images for frontend and backend services